Gizmo Watch 3 Review: Is Verizon's Kids Smartwatch Worth It in 2026?

 The Garmin Bounce remains the better choice if GPS accuracy, swim-proofing, or fitness tracking are your top priorities.
 But it cannot make calls or video calls.
 If communication is important -- and for most families with kids 6 and up, it is -- the TickTalk 5 offers dramatically more.

 The COSMO JrTrack is a solid budget alternative with voice calling and GPS, but it lacks video calling, has a weaker camera, and does not have music streaming.
 If the TickTalk 5's price is a stretch, the COSMO is a reasonable step down.
+For a detailed side-by-side, see our TickTalk 5 vs COSMO JrTrack 5 comparison.

-The Bark Watch is interesting for families already in the Bark ecosystem for content monitoring, but at $169, it costs more than the TickTalk 5 while offering fewer features (no camera, no video calling, no music).
+The Bark Watch is interesting for families already in the Bark ecosystem for content monitoring, but at $169, it costs more than the TickTalk 5 while offering fewer features (no video calling, no music).

 The Xplora X6Play remains the best all-around competitor with video calling, a good camera, and broad carrier support including Verizon.
 If you are on Verizon, the X6Play is your best bet since the TickTalk 5 will not work on that network.